JarateKing/arduino-circle-pong/README.md

 * The 8x8 LED grid displays the current state of the game.
 While the game is being played, it displays the paddle's position and the ball's current position.

 #### Arduinos:
   The display Arduino handles displaying the game state to the 8x8 LED grid.
 By having this on its own arduino, a more consistent lighting can be achieved (because displaying a paddle + ball requires rapidly alternating between 3 different configurations -- the horizontal border, the vertical borders, and the ball position).
-Whenever the data pin is active, this arduino receives the position of the paddle (expressed as a binary number 0-27, requiring 5 pins) and the x and y coordinates of the ball (each expressed as a binary number 0-8, requiring 3 pins each).
+Whenever the data pin turns high, this arduino reads the interrupt which triggers it to receive the position of the paddle (expressed as a binary number 0-27, requiring 5 pins) and the x and y coordinates of the ball (each expressed as a binary number 0-8, requiring 3 pins each).

   If debugging is enabled within game.ino, the serial monitor can emulate the display arduino.